xyzBxzq/RecFM/README.md

 4. **GRE**: A universal recommendation text embedding model that has been deeply trained and aligned on multiple public datasets across different recommendation domains.
 It serves multi-domain recommendation systems for text representation extraction.

+5. **Nexus**: Nexus is the first Pytorch-based information retrieval development toolkit aimed at industrial internet applications such as recommendation system and document retrieval.

 ## Usage